sunvc/NoLet/docs/en/scripts.md

 When the push's `call` field is a piece of **text** (not an http link), the app calls the voice script to synthesize audio and plays it as the notification sound (up to about 30 seconds).

 - Trigger: `call` is non-URL text.
 (When `call` is an http link the audio is downloaded directly; when `call: true` the long ringtone is played — neither runs the script.)
+- Note: `call` itself is supported on both platforms — on HarmonyOS it is a numeric value `10`–`60` that sets the ringtone duration in seconds.
+HarmonyOS has no scripting, so this voice-script section applies to Apple only.
 - Entry argument: the full notification field object; the text to speak is in the `call` field.
 - **Return value**: the audio file bytes (`Uint8Array` / `ArrayBuffer`, e.g. MP3).
 The app writes them and converts to CAF for playback.